Unsupervised Multimodal Deepfake Detection Using Intra- and Cross-Modal Inconsistencies: Experimental Evaluations

-In order to validate the robustness of our model under varying video qualities, we follow the evaluation setup in \cite{Audio_visual_POI_deepfake_detection}.
-In these tests, audio and video were analyzed at two different quality levels, as follows:
+In this section, we study the generalization capability of our proposed method (Intra-Cross-modal) to varying video and audio qualities, as well as to other spoken languages and adversarial attacks.
+We follow the evaluation settings of \cite{Audio_visual_POI_deepfake_detection}.
+We could not include AV-Anomaly \cite{self_supervised_video_forensics_by_audiovisual_anomaly_detection} in these evaluations due to lack of public inference and training code.

-\begin{itemize} \itemsep{-0.25em} \parsep{-0.25em} \item High Quality (HQ): Video is compressed using H.264 encoding with factor 23, and audio is the same as original (44.1KHz). \item Low Quality (HQ): The video is compressed using H.264 encoding with factor 40 and the audio is sampled with a sample rate of 16KHz. \end{itemize}
+\textbf{Compression Study.} We construct a high quality and low quality version of the FakeAVCeleb dataset.
+In the High Quality (HQ) setting, the video is compressed using H.264 encoding with factor 23, and the audio is the same as original (44.1KHz).
+In the Low Quality (LQ) setting, the video is compressed using H.264 encoding with factor 40 and the audio is sampled with a sample rate of 16KHz.
+In ~\cref{tab:hq_lq_table}, we observe that our method outperforms all other unsupervised methods in the HQ compression setting (small video compression, no audio compression).
+However, in the LQ setting, our method is second to POI-Forensics, while still outperforming all other methods.
+However, it is important to note that POI-Forensics \emph{requires} access to pristine videos during testing, which it can compress to the same LQ setting and directly compare against.